Jens Hermansson Juel: Property

 Juel was also active in husbanding his private wealth through lending while he served in Oslo, gaining ownership of a number of Norwegian estates, and also acquiring lands in Denmark.
+Juels holdings in Denmark comprised Jheldgård on the Salling peninsula in western Jutland.

-Family
+Personal life

-His father was Herman Juel (1548–1607) and Maren Juel.
 On 13 May 1610 in Viborg, Denmark, he married Ide Lange (1584–1649), the daughter of Hans Lange (1542–1609) of Brejning and Johanne Skram (?-1620).
 Juel and Ide Hansdatter Lange had a daughter, Christence Juel, who was born on 12 August 1637.
 She married Jørgen Rosenkrantz (born 1607).